Clio Logo

 The museum opened on June 6, 2000, the 56th anniversary of D-Day, as the D-Day Museum and was specifically dedicated to that event within the larger war.
 However, since being designated by Congress as the country's official national World War II museum in 2003, its has expanded in both its scope and size.
 It has since dedicated itself to exploring the American experience within the larger war and not just with the D-Day landings.

-New Orleans was chosen as the site of the original D-Day Museum due to the fact that the Higgins Boats, that transported the thousands of troops who landed on the French shores, were designed, built and tested by Higgins Industries located within the city.
-The creation of the museum was led by its founder, author and historian Stephen Ambrose, who was born and raised in New Orleans.
+New Orleans was chosen as the site of the original D-Day Museum due to the fact that the Higgins Boats, which transported the thousands of troops who landed on the French shores, were designed, built, and tested by Higgins Industries located within the city.
+The museum's creation was led by author Stephen Ambrose, who was born and raised in New Orleans, and many others in the area who hoped to create a world-class museum and attraction to help the economy of this part of New Orleans.
 The Band of Brothers author then witnessed his efforts expand beyond his dreams as the museum outgrew its original Louisiana Pavilion building into several massive exhibit halls.

-In 2009, the museum added its Solomon Victory Theater that features its 4D "Beyond All Boundaries" documentary which provides visitors with an overview of the war.
+In 2009, the museum added its Solomon Victory Theater, which features its 4D "Beyond All Boundaries" documentary, which provides visitors with an overview of the war.
 The John E. Kushner Restoration Pavilion was completed in 2011 and is tasked with restoring newly acquired artifacts as well as maintaining and preserving those already within the museum.
 It features glass exterior walls that permits visitors to view the restoration and preservation efforts as they happen.

 "Visit: Museum Campus."
 National WW II Museum.
 Accessed February 6, 2017. http://www.nationalww2museum.org/visit/campus-map.html